cfmmoc/cfmmoc-dataset-ll/README.md

 \# service httpd start

-Refer to this page, https://github.com/cfmmoc/cfmmoc, for compiling and runing cfMMOC demo.
+Then REFER to this page, https://github.com/cfmmoc/cfmmoc, for compiling and runing cfMMOC demo.